not-timid/a1/README.md

    ```
    From [the Next.js useSearchParams docs,
    ](https://nextjs.org/docs/app/api-reference/functions/use-search-params#static-rendering)
-   we can maximise the amount of static rendering by placing a 'Suspense' boundary
+   the amount of static rendering can be maximised by placing a 'Suspense'
-   just above the Profile icon.
+   boundary just above the Profile icon.
-6. `touch src/components/popups/index.ts` and just export the externally useful
+6. `touch src/components/popups/index.ts` and export the popup component
-   popup component:
+   (ProfilePopupClient and ProfilePopup don't need to be exported here)
    ```tsx
    export { default as ProfilePopup } from './profile-popup'
    ```